ibrahim317/regular-expression-ui/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Install npm
+ npm stands for "Node Package Manager."
+It is a package manager for JavaScript and Node.js applications. npm is used to manage the installation, versioning, and dependency management of various packages and libraries that are required to develop Node.js applications.
+These packages can include libraries, frameworks, tools, and other code that can be easily integrated into your projects.

 ## Available Scripts

 In the project directory, you can run:
+## `npm install`

+To install both regular dependencies and dev dependencies.

 ### `npm start`